smashwilson/dotfiles/README.markdown

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
+Anything with an extension of `.bash` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

 ## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
-Check them out in the file browser above and see what components may mesh up with you.
-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.
+Less stuff than the original :grinning: Have a look [upstream](https://github.com/holman/dotfiles) for the full, unabridged smorgasboard.

 ## components